Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: H essian- i nformed S calar- o nly Communication in FL ( )

 \subsection{Putting Together to Establish the Design of {\alg}}

-The {\alg} algorithm is established by substituting the previously determined ascent direction and the global Hessian learning method into our scalars-only communication framework.
-A diagram illustration of {\alg} is shown in Fig.~\ref{fig:decomfl-v2}. \textbf{To better elucidate the fundamental algorithm with brevity, we write out a simplified case where one local update occurs per round ($\tau=1$).
+{\alg} is established by substituting the previously determined ascent direction and the global Hessian learning method into the scalar-only communication framework.
+A illustration of {\alg} is shown in Fig.~\ref{fig:decomfl-v2}. \textbf{To elucidate the basic {\alg} with brevity, we write out a simplified case where one local update occurs per round ($\tau=1$).
 The following equation is for one round update of one client. }

 where $r_l$ is the last participated round, $x_{r}^{(i)}$ is $i$-th client's model at communication round $r$ and we omit the $k$ for local-update while $x_{r}$ is the global/server model.
 The same notation conventions apply for $g_r^{(i)}$, $g_r$, $\Delta x_{r}^{(i)}$ and $\Delta x_{r}$.
 Though mathematically equivalent, this representation is presented by disregarding implementation and communication intricacies to highlight the core mechanics better.
 Nevertheless, it is essential to highlight that only $g_r^{(i)}$, $g_r$ and random seeds are required to be communicated between clients and server as our scalar-only framework proposes.
-For the detailed algorithm table with all features, we provide it in the Appendix \ref{sec.appendix.full_alg}.
+For the detailed algorithm table with all features, we provide it in the Appendix~\ref{sec.appendix.full_alg}.